 Q10: What does a typical week look like for a PALCS Middle or High School student?

 A10: Middle and high school students will have 4 live lessons a week, one for each core class; however, these lessons are not mandatory.
-We do encourage students to attend the lessons, but if they cannot, the virtual lessons are always recorded and posted for the students to review as many times as they would like.
+We encourage students to attend the lessons.
+However, if they cannot attend live, the virtual lessons are recorded and posted for the students to review as many times as they would like.
 Aside from virtual live lessons, posted assignments (or “homework”) are posted 7 school days in advance, meaning students have about a week and a half to complete their posted assignments for the week.

 Q11: What will my child’s schedule look like?

 A11: For all grades, you will work closely with our Guidance Couselors and will be able to pick your own live-lesson schedule, based off the time and day options provided to you.
-These lessons are about 30-45 minutes each, and they are held through our “Zoom Room” (virtual classroom).
+These lessons are about 30-45 minutes each.
+They are held through our “Zoom Room” (virtual classroom).
 Students can work at their own pace on their posted assignments, keeping in mind of progress checks and weekly due dates.

 Q12: What is a typical class size at PALCS?

 A12: The maximum capacity for our “Zoom Room” (virtual classroom) is 25, which allows for a small student to teacher ratio.
 Many classes have less than 25 students allowing for more 1-1 time with our teachers.